 OAD Research Collective – Program Description

-The OAD Research Collective is an interdisciplinary group of PhD students from the Graduate School of Arts and Sciences at Columbia University researching topics of particular interest to underrepresented groups, such as race, ethnicity, gender, sexuality, and class.
+The OAD Research Collective is an interdisciplinary group of PhD students from the Graduate School of Arts and Sciences who are researching topics—such as race, ethnicity, gender, sexuality, and class—that are of particular interest to underrepresented groups.
 Building upon GSAS’s understanding of diversity as an academic value that drives research innovation, the OAD Research Collective seeks to create a safe environment where students can share their research with colleagues coming from different personal experiences and disciplinary backgrounds.
-We strive to create a shared sense of community among our members, seeking to promote the dissemination of innovative research projects through an ongoing group conversation that will culminate with the Inaugural OAD Research Symposium on April 2017.
+We strive to create a shared sense of community among our members, seeking to promote the dissemination of innovative research projects through an ongoing group conversation that will culminate with the Inaugural OAD Research Symposium in Spring 2018.

-The first cohort of the OAD Research Collective will convene during the Spring 2017 semester.
-Over the course of the program, each student will craft a public presentation of his or her research to be presented at the OAD Research Symposium in April 2017.
-You will be required to attend a monthly meeting between the months of January and April.
-Each group meeting will last three hours.
+The OAD Research Collective cohort will convene during the fall and spring semesters.
+Over the course of the program, each student will craft a public presentation of his or her research to be presented at the OAD Research Symposium in Spring 2018.
+Participants will be required to attend a monthly three-hour meeting from October to April.
 The purpose of these meetings will be to develop each project through a critical collective conversation.
 Food and drinks will be served at every meeting.

 The OAD Research Collective will function as an alternate learning space where students can engage in horizontal leadership and sound boarding strategies to develop research projects.
 Each student will choose one object/artifact, a very specific element from his or her research archive or data, a question, a theory, a hypothesis, an artwork, a method, a space, or a theorist.
 Students will submit this research object/artifact before the first meeting through the wiki space (see below).
 In the subsequent gatherings, students will bring a new development of their research project incorporating the suggestions made by the collective in previous meetings.
-Students can work on conference-style papers, but other innovative forms of presentation such as a song, a poem, a spoken word, a video, or an art piece are also encouraged.
+Students can work on conference-style papers, but other innovative forms of presentation such as song, poetry, spoken word, video, or art are also encouraged.

-Students will schedule individual meetings with Dean Geathers at least two weeks before the symposium in April.
-In these meetings, students will do a final run through the research presentation.
-Students will also be able to meet with Dean Geathers during monthly drop-in hours to be held on Friday afternoons at OAD.
+Students will schedule individual meetings with the Assistant Dean of Academic Diversity at least two weeks before the symposium in April.
+In these meetings, students will do a final run-through of the research presentation.